-The vision and aspiration is undeniable, but how to objectively assess the sustainability of the scheme is a challenging question.
+The vision and aspiration is undeniable, but the question of how to objectively assess the sustainability of the scheme presents a challenge.
 The internationally agreed Sustainable Development Goals (SDGs) promoted by the United Nations provides one such objective means of assessment to judge the project’s sustainability.
 These robust standards were adopted by 193 nations at the United Nations in 2015, while the Arctic Economic Forum and Arctic Council have also approved them for developments across the eight Arctic nations, including Iceland.
-As it stands, ALDIN Biodome’s design is also on track to fulfil 11 of these 17 goals.
-If the project delivers, then it will be an impressive feat, as few projects attain such high scores, and ALDIN should be applauded for its foresight and ambition.
+As it stands, ALDIN Biodome’s design is also on track to fulfil 11 of the 17 goals.
+If the project delivers, then it will be an impressive feat, as few projects attain such high scores and ALDIN would be applauded for its foresight and ambition.

 On the economic side, ALDIN Biodome is also creating infrastructure based on local needs, but driven by Iceland’s tourist growth engine, creating gainful employment for the local area and inhabitants, another sustainable development goal.
 In total, the scheme will create over 60 jobs for the local district and wider region.

-The challenge, however, will be to make sure these goals are followed and executed in detail throughout the later phases, construction and operations.
+The test however will be to make sure these goals are followed and executed in detail throughout the later phases, construction and operations.
 To facilitate this Hjördís has appointed a world-class design and delivery team to ensure that the project will meet the stringent requirements of the Sustainable Development Goals, BREEAM and WELL accreditation.

 The 17 sustainable development goals of the United Nations adopted by the Arctic Council and Arctic Economic Council.